November 25, 2025 (4mo ago) — last updated March 13, 2026 (23d ago)

 Start with one and build gradually:

-- Mindful Breathing: Pause several times a day for three slow, conscious breaths to calm your nervous system and return to the present.
+• Mindful Breathing: Pause several times a day for three slow, conscious breaths to calm your nervous system and return to the present.
+Mindfulness practices have demonstrated benefits for stress and well-being in controlled studies5.

-For support with routines, explore mindfulness practices and journaling prompts on the site: Mindfulness practices and Journaling prompts.
+For support with routines, explore mindfulness and journaling resources on the site: Mindfulness practices and Journaling prompts.

 Can I go backward in my stage of consciousness?